-The Pennsylvania Baseball & Softball Coaches Clinic, presented by UPMC Sports Medicine, takes tremendous pride in the quality of speakers that present to our attendees each year.
+The Pennsylvania Baseball & Softball Coaches Clinic takes tremendous pride in the quality of speakers that present to our attendees each year.
 We conduct extensive research and recruit individuals that come highly recommended as clinicians.
-We strive to to make our roster of speakers a blend of successful veteran coaches along with some young “rising stars” of the coaching profession.
-As we celebrate our 31st annual clinic, we thank all of our loyal attendees and we look forward to providing the coaching community with an excellent clinic in the years to come.
+We strive to to make the roster of speakers a blend of successful veteran coaches along with some young “rising stars” of the coaching profession.
+Below is a list of speakers who educated and entertained at our event in the past.
+(School/team listed at the time they presented.)

 JOHN ROCKER - Former MLB Closer

 Rocker was a flame throwing relief pitcher that was drafted by his hometown Atlanta Braves in 1993.
 The left-hander made his major league debut for the club in 1998.
 The following season he recorded a 2.49 ERA and 38 saves for the Braves.
 He helped lead Atlanta to several National League East titles while playing a key role in the teams National League Championship Series victory over fellow 2017 Coaches Clinic presenter, Bobby Valentine, and the New York Mets.
 The controversial reliever was traded to the Cleveland Indians in 2001, where he would pitch in the ALDS against the Seattle Mariners.
 His career continued with the Texas Rangers and Tampa Bay Devil Rays before he retired in 2003.
 Known for his loud mouth and comments to the media, it was no surprise that Rocker found post-playing career success in front of the camera.
 He made his acting debut in the 2002 horror comedy, the Greenskeeper, and would later appear on Spike TV's Pros vs. Joes and the 29th season of Survivor.